giselaortt/giselaortt.github.io/pages/studies.md

 - 2021/2nd Unit Tests with python

 - 2021/1st - In-depth German grammar and vocabulary
->  B2 rached, needs more practice
+>  B2 rached from Goethe Institute

 ### Topics that I am studying now / Goals for this semster: